 Rights and responsibilities of workers and general safetyrequirements.

-Section 13 (1) a stimulates that it's the responsibility of the employee to take on far on is recomplished of the employer to take, as far as is reasonably practical all measures for the protection of his or her workers and the general public from the dangerous aspects of the employer's undertaking at his or her
+Section 13 (1) a stipulates that it's the responsibility of the employer to take, as far as is reasonably practical all measures for reasonably practical, that the working environment is kept free from any

 Own cost.
-The employer should ensure, as far as is

-reasonably practical, that the working environment

-is kept free from any

-Hazard due to pollution.
-Section 19 requires an

-amployer to provide adequate and suitable

-employed to provide adequate and suitable

-protective clothing and protective equipment to the

-workers of his or her undertaking.
-The Iganga-

-Kaliro WSSP should adhere to occupational safety

-and health

-rules according to the mitigation measures

-suggested in this report such as workers be trained

-in health sofety, given the DDEs
+The employer should ensure, as far as is reasonably practical, that the working environment rules according to the mitigation measures suggested in this report such as workers be trained in health safety, given the PPEs

-in nearth safety, given the PPEs

-And given access to a first aid kit.